 Traffic is like a river, you have to flow in it.
 Riders will find a way to move forward.

 Always wear a helmet which is requested in Vietnamese public traffic law.
 It’s a proven fact: helmets significantly reduce the number and severity of head injuries.
 So always wear an approved motorcycle helmet and make sure your passenger does the same.
 We also recommend that you wear eye protection, sturdy boots or shoes, gloves, and other protective gear like knee and elbow pads or riding jacket and pants.

 Make yourself easy to see on-road.
 Some drivers do not see motorcycles because they are not looking for them.
 To make yourself more visible, wear bright reflective clothing, position yourself so other drivers can see you, signal before turning or changing lanes, and use your horn when it will help others notice you.
 In Vietnam, people don’t care about the noise of horns.

 Ride within your limits.
 Speed limit in Vietnam is very low (50 – 70km/h).
 Don’t break the speed limit, a speeding ticket is expensive.
 On our tours, average speed is about 40km/h.
 Pushing the limits is another major cause of motorcycle accident both on-road and off.
 Never ride beyond your personal abilities or faster than conditions warrant.
-Remember that alcohol, drugs, fatigue and inattention can significantly reduce your ability to make good judgements and ride safely.
+Remember that alcohol, drugs, fatigue and inattention can significantly reduce your ability to make good judgement and ride safely.
 This is one of the most important practical road rules for riding in Vietnam and over 50% of riders die due to speeding.